fgauna12/fgauna12.github.io/_posts/2020-04-02-install-iis-on-azure-vm-using-terraform.md

 That's it!

-If you're having errors troubleshooting the extension because it didn't work, there's a set of [troubleshooting tips](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-windows#troubleshoot-and-support) published by Microsoft.
+If you're get errors with the custom script extension, there's a set of [troubleshooting tips](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-windows#troubleshoot-and-support) published by Microsoft.